cybersec-k/cybersec-k.github.io/simple-ctf/README.md

 ![Nmap Scan](images/scan.png)

-Looks like we have three ports open: `21, 80, 2222`
+Lots of interesting info to dig through.
+Firstly, we see there's three ports open: `21, 80, 2222`

-## 1. How many services are running under port 1000?*
+## 1. How many services are running under port 1000?
 > ***2***

-## 2. What is running on the higher port?*
+## 2. What is running on the higher port?
 > ***SSH***

-- Checked the website, nothing much.
+Let's do some enumeration on the target using GoBuster.

+We'll need a wordlist and TryHackMe provides several.

+(images/find_wordlists.png)

 - Checked `robots.txt`, found some details.
 I think I found a username.
 Will investigate later.